Skip to main content

 If you have ultra-sensitive skin, you'll likely want to avoid all of the above.

 If you’re already using an eye cream with some of the above ingredients, it may be totally fine, so long as your skin reacts well to it.
-Some ingredients — like alcohol and fragrance — are nearly impossible to avoid completely.
-Keep in mind that the higher up an ingredient is on a list, the more of it is contained within the product.
+Some ingredients—like alcohol and fragrance—are nearly impossible to avoid completely.
+Keep in mind that the higher up an ingredient is on a list, the more of it is within the product.

-At the core, eye creams are meant to be super hydrating moisturizers.
+At the core, eye creams are meant to be super hydrating moisturizers, although they can offer a range of skincare benefits.
 If your skin is getting enough watery love from your current creams or your body’s oil production, then there’s no reason to add another.
-Because eye creams come in such small sizes (usually a half-ounce), it’s easy to pack eye creams with effective moisturizing ingredients, many of which are common, safe, and affordable.
+Because eye creams come in such small sizes (usually a half-ounce), it’s easy to pack them with effective moisturizing ingredients, many of which are common, safe, and affordable.

-• Squalane (a version of squalene) is an emollient that helps reinforce the skin’s natural moisture barrier.
-As a lipid, squalene occurs naturally in the skin, but our natural production of squalene tends to drop off as we age — this might be why it’s found in so many “anti-aging” eye creams.
+• Squalane is an emollient that helps reinforce the skin’s natural skin barrier.
+As a lipid, squalene occurs naturally in the skin, but our natural production of squalene tends to drop off as we age—this might be why it’s found in so many “anti-aging” eye creams.
+To reap the benefits of squalene, you can also try using The Rich Moisturizer

-• Glycerin is a great moisturizing ingredient; as a humectant, it absorbs water from the atmosphere and from deeper layers of skin.
-It’s also one of my personal favorite moisturizing ingredients — skincare products with higher concentrations of glycerin bring out my inner glow like no other.
+• Glycerin is a great moisturizing ingredient.
+As a humectant, it absorbs water from the atmosphere and deeper layers of skin.
+If you want to try other types of products with glycerin, check out The Cleanser and the Acne Cleanser.

-• Butylene glycol acts as a delivery agent and solvent that assists in the absorption of other ingredients.
+• Butylene glycol acts as a delivery agent and solvent that assists in absorbing other ingredients.
 It’s also a humectant, so it’s often found in products that are meant to be extra hydrating.

 • Hyaluronic acid (a.k.a. sodium hyaluronate) is a common moisturizing ingredient with a reputation for revitalizing skin.
-It has been shown to have a positive effect on the appearance of wrinkles and to improve skin elasticity.
+It has been shown to positively affect the appearance of wrinkles and improve skin elasticity.

 • Aloe (a.k.a. aloe barbadensis leaf extract) is the coolest plant, well-known for its skin-soothing and skin-healing properties.
 It’s one of the oldest and most reliable skincare ingredients because of its multifaceted purposes and tendency to improve the appearance of acne and other kinds of skin inflammation.

-Here are some of the best eye creams for dark circles, wrinkles, and puffiness that cost under $20.
+Below are some of the best drugstore eye creams for dark circles, wrinkles, and puffiness that sell for under $25.
 Here’s how they rank in terms of value:

 1. M. Skin Care Age Defense Eye Crème